pulsardev/mendelable/README.md

 # run all tests
 npm test

+# generate the full changelog
+git-changelog -t false -a "Mendelable"
 ```

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).